Are restaurant play areas safe?

 Broken jungle gyms and venomous spiders.
 Do you let your kids loose in public play areas?

-News24 reported that the Stonehaven-on-Vaal resort was fined R200 000 for culpable homicide after a 5-year-old boy was electrocuted and died while playing on the jumping castle at their play area.
+that the Stonehaven-on-Vaal resort was fined R200 000 for culpable homicide after a 5-year-old boy was electrocuted and died while playing on the jumping castle at their play area.
 Parents may feel over-protective or neurotic when insisting that play areas be secure and safe but it's your child that could potentially be in danger.
+First-hand experience

 - They are quite safe - but always keep a look out anyway. - Tracey Bruton